Itelios/Nuke/README.md

 task.cancel()
 ```

-You can also use `ImageTask` to monitor load progress.
+You can also use `Task` to monitor load progress.

 ```swift
 let task = Nuke.task(with: imageURL).resume()